isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 <p><strong>Only for eligible students.</strong>
 </p>
 <p>Parents/ Guardians of eligible students will receive a Parents Gateway
-(PG) App message by 20 December 2024 to inform that your child/ ward is eligible for HMT.</p>
+(PG) message by 20 December 2024 to inform that your child/ ward is eligible for HMT.</p>
 <p>Parents/ Guardians can view the form in PG app and accept the offer by
 giving consent via PG by 24 December.</p>
 </td>